borisdiakur/n_/README.md

 n_ >
 ```

-Also note that using the command `.clear` you clear the context lodash is bound to.
+Also note that in node < 6.x using the command `.clear` you clear the context lodash is bound to.

+#### node >= 6.x

+The behavior of assigning _ to the last evaluated expression is disabled, since lodash is already assigned to _.

 ### History persistence